 Now ten years have passed and countries no longer mattered.
 What was once a planet of several billion now was a planet of several thousand.
 Millions up millions died from the bombs.
 Millions upon millions died because of the fallout.
 Millions upon millions more died from radiation poisoning.
 Even more died from all the unrest and laying blame and countries fighting and destroying each other.
 When the final tally was added up, billions of people had died.

 Race didn’t matter.
 Religion didn’t matter.
 Adult or child didn’t matter.
 Nuclear destruction is an indiscriminate killer.
 Nothing mattered.
 Even the very country that set the bombs off was not immune.

 Now the dust fell.
 The thunder roared and snow drifted to the ground.
-What once was a beautiful oasis of wonder, Las Vegas was now just rubble.
-The lights that once shone brighter then the stars were now dead.
+What once was a beautiful oasis of wonder, Las Vegas, was now just rubble.
+The lights that once shone brighter then, the stars in the sky, were now dead.
 There was nothing but silence now.
 No one roamed the streets, for if they did the disfigured animals would get them or the things that use to be human would.
-But one would.
+But one man would.